pixel

 9. Certificate of language proficiency (English and/or Japanese) (only if applicable)

 This refers to language proficiency test scores that meet the requirements described in the application form.
-Scores must be from official tests and must be no more than 2 years old as of the date of application (the date you fill in at the end of the application form).
+Scores must be from official tests and must be no more than 2 years old as of the date of application (the date you submit the application to the embassy).
 Note that the requirement is to submit “scores”.
 So if you are submitting documentation from the JLPT, for example, you should submit copies of the score report, not just the passing certificate.
+The score report must also show your full name.

 This is an optional item, so if you do not have any scores or certificates you can still apply, unless otherwise stated by the Japanese Embassy where you will apply.
 In most cases, you will take language proficiency tests during the Primary Screening process that will be used for your official evaluation, but English language tests may be waived for native speakers from an English-speaking country.